Mind Over Matter

 One of the most confusing aspects of life, which impacts particularly on our attitude to our relationship with God and the way we relate to religion, is the establishment of the proper balance between thoughts and feelings.
 In the establishment of what we consider true reality, does what we feel or what we know play the dominant role, or is there some instinctive combination of knowledge and feeling that human beings were programmed to apply?
-We shall devote this essay to exploring the Torah resolution of this problem, because the Mitzvah of counting the Omer holds the key to this aspect of life.
+The mitzvah of counting the Omer holds the key to understanding this aspect of life.

-In a previous essay on this Parsha (see Up For The Count) we established that the difference between the spiritual quality of Passover and Shavuot is expressed by the difference between the Omer sacrifice, brought on Passover, consisting of barley, an animal food, and the sacrifice of the Two Loaves made on Shavuot consisting of wheat, a food people eat.
+The difference between the spiritual quality of Passover and Shavuot is expressed by the difference between the Omer sacrifice, brought on Passover, consisting of barley, an animal food, and the sacrifice of the Two Loaves made on Shavuot consisting of wheat, a food people eat.
 The revelation of Passover was unearned; we weren't up to attaining the level of spiritual elevation to which God raised us.
 Such revelation is symbolized by animal food.
 Animals were not created to develop their potential and are not expected to do so; their levels of development were implanted by God as part of their natures with no potential for growth or change.

 Besides, the Torah is only useful as a tool to enable you to develop your spiritual potential through the application of your own free will.
 People who need to be inspired and stimulated by God to attain their spirituality have no need of Torah commandments.
 Such people believe that either God will 'save' them spiritually or they will never attain serious spiritual growth.